Distinctive Feature Codec: An Adaptive Efficient Speech Representation for Depression Detection: Introduction

-The key to efficient speech representation lies in identifying meaningful units within continuous signals.
-While text naturally segments into distinct units, speech requires a principled approach to find its fundamental elements.
-The linguistic theory of distinctive features provides an insightful perspective: speech can be naturally segmented at points where acoustic characteristics are most differentiated~\cite{jakobson1952preliminaries,liu1996landmark,lee1988automatic,zhang2024auto}.
-These theories suggest that not all parts of speech carry equal information - rather, the most informative regions occur where acoustic properties undergo significant changes, marking natural boundaries between perceptually distinct segments~\cite{halle1991knowledge,lisker1971distinctive}.
-This perspective offers a compelling alternative to frame-based processing: instead of arbitrarily dividing speech into fixed-length segments, we can identify boundaries where speech characteristics are most differentiated.
-However, while frame-based processing has seamlessly integrated with deep learning through operations like convolution, which naturally processes fixed-interval frames~\cite{baevski2020wav2vec,hsu2021hubert}, implementing distinctive feature analysis in neural networks has remained challenging.
-The irregular nature of distinctive features - their varying lengths and dynamic characteristics - conflicts with the regular, grid-like computations that have dominated modern deep learning architectures~\cite{lecun2015deep,krizhevsky2012imagenet}.
-This technical mismatch, rather than any fundamental limitation of the theory itself, has largely confined distinctive feature analysis to traditional signal processing approaches~\cite{stevens2002toward,li2008contribution,zhang2024auto}.
+To bridge this gap, we must identify meaningful units within continuous signals in a way that preserves temporal structure.
+The linguistic theory of distinctive features provides an insightful alternative~\cite{jakobson1952preliminaries}.
+This theory posits that speech can be naturally segmented at points where acoustic characteristics are most differentiated~\cite{liu1996landmark,zhang2024auto}.
+Instead of arbitrary fixed-length segments, this approach identifies boundaries where acoustic properties undergo significant changes.
+Such an adaptive, variable-length segmentation process naturally encodes the temporal dynamics; for example, a pause is no longer a sequence of identical "silence" frames, but is represented by a single, long segment whose duration is explicitly preserved.
+However, implementing distinctive feature analysis in neural networks has remained challenging.
+The irregular, variable-length nature of these features conflicts with the regular, grid-like computations (e.g., convolutions, transformers) that dominate modern deep learning~\cite{lecun2015deep,krizhevsky2012imagenet, baevski2020wav2vec,hsu2021hubert}.
+This technical mismatch has largely confined distinctive feature analysis to traditional signal processing approaches~\cite{stevens2002toward,li2008contribution}.